khoazero123/laravel-adsense/README.md

 In your project root run

-The first step is using composer to install the package and automatically update your `composer.json` file, you can do this by running:
+The first step is using [Composer][link-composer] to install the package and automatically update your `composer.json` file, you can do this by running:

 ```shell
 composer require crypto-technology/laravel-adsense